forestgrape/coronavirus/6_prevention_and_treatment/treatment_overview.md

 # Prevention and Treatment Overview

-> mostly treatments discussed on this page are mentioned (which are very few currently).
+> mainly treatments discussed on this page are mentioned (which are very few currently).

+> Treatments for Omicron may differ to some extent since the disease cause is different.

 ## Steady State Prevention